muratkrdl/ZigZag/README.md

 # Zig-Zag

-Our goal in the game is to cross the road
+Our goal in the game is to increase our score and stay on the platform

-You earn points when you cross the road and you return to the starting point

-If the car hits you, you lose all your points and the game starts from the beginning
+With each click, the ball changes direction and its speed increases by 1 percent

+Each platform we pass earns us 1 point

+Falling off the platform means game over

 # Gameplay